fbpx Skip to content

 Collaboration in a Professional Setting

-In order to better understand how to perform well on collaboration metrics on CASPer, it is helpful to understand why this is being measured in the first place.
+In order to better understand how to perform well on collaboration metrics on Casper, it is helpful to understand why this is being measured in the first place.

 Why are medical schools and other health professions programs so interested in selecting applicants with excellent collaboration skills?